Alexander2086/Get_and_Clean_Data_Course_Project/README.md

 In step  4 it is told to appropriately label the data set with descriptive variable names.
 Part of step 4 I do here  - IMO, labels of the variables in the features dataframe are quite descriptive (especially in the presence of the codebook), the only thing I wanted to change - is to remove symbols ")", "(", ",", "-".
-A don't do all of them in lower case, because they lose readability in this case.
+I don't do all of them in lower case, because they lose readability in this case.

      features$V2<-gsub("[(),-]", "", features$V2)